In The News

 The cornerstone programs include:

 The Learn 2 Live Again program (L2L), is a 5 day residential program which teaches the user basic information about their condition, the several aspects involved in a complete biopsychosocial treatment plan, and various coping mechanisms at their disposal.
+The goal of the program is a management plan for PTSD to prevent suicide.
 It includes adventurous group activities such as martial arts, climbing, horses, as well as various meditations.
 Group therapy sessions will also be delivered to equip the user with basic cognitive and behavioural skills.

-The Valhalla Service Dog (VSD) program aims to provide trained service dogs to the end Oathtaker .
+The Valhalla Service Dog (VSD) program (Currently on hold due to COVID19) aims to provide trained service dogs to the end Oathtaker .
 A key facet of the program is to eliminate the fostering aspect with a stranger and dramatically reduce costs.
-The service dog program is an additional 7 days of residential training.
-Spouses are welcome to join for this extra seven days for hands on training with the dog.
-A daily outing will be conducted to acclimatize the dogs and new handlers to various tasks and locations.
-This program will be funded through sponsorships of the dogs by local and area business / organizations, which will include naming rights for the dogs.
+Instead, the dog is fostered by the end user as they learn to operate as a service team.
+The service dog program requires additional days of residential training with our instructor.
+This program will be funded through sponsorships of the dogs by local and area business / organizations.

 The two programs together would graduate up to 50 participants including several dogs per year (subject to availability).
 Further, the program would have mentors returning for support and guidance to the current cohort as part of ongoing inclusion in the Valhalla program.